Maxinger15/3D_Body_Scanner/raspberrypi/readme.md

-THese are the scripts you have to install on your raspis.
+These are the scripts you have to install on your raspis.
 Change the folders in the script like you need it.

+### How they work
+1. Connect to mqtt broker
+2. take a picture when notified
+3. chache pictures local
+4. copy pictures do folder (in my case a samba share) and delete local chached pictures

 ### Run pythonscript on startup as a service